An entertaining, ironic and informative

-Welcome to Rhyming History, an entertaining, ironic and informative journey in verse through English history.
-The series currently runs to fifteen volumes, telling England’s story from 55BC to 1939, but Rhyming History will eventually extend to the present day.
-Read below for brief descriptions of the first fourteen volumes.
-Volume Sixteen (1945 – 1964) will be published in 2024.
-Please join the mailing list and we shall let you know when future volumes become available.
+The series currently runs to seventeen volumes, telling England’s story from 55BC to 1979, but Rhyming History will eventually extend to 2022, ending on the day of Queen Elizabeth the Second’s funeral.
+Please see below for brief descriptions of the first seventeen volumes.
+Volume Eighteen (1979 – 1997) will be published in 2026.
+Please join the mailing list and we shall let you know as future volumes become available.

 Volume One: 55BC – 1485